ThibautGery/docker-logging-example/article.md

 ### Fluentd pushes its log to Elasticsearch

 Fluentd will need the [fluent-plugin-elasticsearch](https://github.com/uken/fluent-plugin-elasticsearch) in order to send data to Elasticsearch.
-I have package the image [here](https://hub.Docker.com/r/thibautgery/fluent.d-es)
+I have packaged the image [here](https://hub.Docker.com/r/thibautgery/fluent.d-es)

 We need to update the Fluentd agent configuration